laravel/docs/events.md

 Then, you only need to [fire the event](#firing-events) as you normally would.
 Once the event has been fired, a [queued job](/docs/{{version}}/queues) will automatically broadcast the event over your specified broadcast driver.

-<a name="overriding-broadcast-event-name"></a>
-#### Overriding Broadcast Event Name

-By default, the broadcast event name will be the fully qualified class name of the event.
-Using the example class above, the broadcast event would be `App\Events\ServerCreated`.
-You can customize this broadcast event name to whatever you want using the `broadcastAs` method:

-    /**
-     * Get the broadcast event name.
-     *
-     * @return string
-     */
-    public function broadcastAs()
-    {
-        return 'app.server-created';
-    }

 <a name="broadcast-data"></a>
 ### Broadcast Data